guiand888/mx_domain_check/README.md

 **`mx_domain_check`** is a Python script that reads email addresses from a CSV file, extracts the domain part of each email address, checks the domain's MX (Mail Exchange) records, and identifies if any of them are associated with Google.
 It then records those domains in a new CSV file named `results.csv`.

-## Why?
+### Why?
-You use case is yours.
+Your use case is yours.
 Mine is that I do a lot of email marketing outreach and some of the services we offer do not apply to Google Workspace customers.

-## Features
+### Features

 - Reads a list of entries (email addresses or domains) from a specified CSV file.
 - Extracts the domain from each entry if necessary.